 - You can apply for a postgraduate loan online.
 You only have to apply once, even if your course is longer than one year.

-If you'd like to discuss any aspects of this new scheme, please contact Student Support Services on 0114 225 3813 or email us.
+If you'd like to discuss any aspects of this scheme, please contact Hallam Help on 0114 225 2222 or email us.

-If you have any questions specifically regarding the application form please see the application form guidance notes (PDF).
+If you have any questions regarding the application form, please see the latest guidance here.